The most popular Mexican food: 35 authentic dishes

 Buñuelos

-The Buñuelos are crispy fried wheat sweet tostadas.
-Once they come out from the oil or the lard, they are covered with raw powder sugar, or honey.
-This version is the one from the center of Mexico.
-There are other versions in the Yucatan peninsula too.
+The Buñuelos are crispy, fried wheat sweet tostadas.
+Once they come out of the oil or lard, they are covered with raw powder sugar or honey.
+This version is from the center of Mexico; there are other versions in the Yucatan Peninsula, too.

 Churros

-I believe there is no need for a description here, but, the one very important fact is that it is thanks to Mexico and our cacao that the combination “Churros con chocolate” exists.
+I believe there is no need for a description here, but the one very important fact is that the combination “Churros con chocolate” exists thanks to Mexico and our cacao.

 churros